armin-fx/BandedScad/doc/draft_curves.md

   - `p0` - first point of the curve, `pn` - last point of the curve
   - The array cannot contain fewer than `n+1` elements
 - `n`
-  - Specify of the degree of the Bézier curve
+  - Specify the degree of the Bézier curve
   - only the points up to `p[n]` are taken
   - if `n` is not specified, the degree is taken based on the size of the list
 - `slices`